donti17/FMX-Compatibility/Arcade.md

 > [!NOTE]
 > - Remember to patch your games if they need them!
 Follow either tutorial in the [Wiki](https://github.com/XDanfr/FMX-Compatibility/wiki).
+> - Before adding a game to this list, try removing any title updates first.
+Sometimes games work when TUs are deleted.

 | Game Title                      | Works? | Notes (Crashes, Fixes, Patches)                                                                                                                                          |
 |---------------------------------|:------:|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|